mobinasri/flagger/docs/hmm_test/README.md

   --pathToTransition PATHTOTRANSITION
                         Path to the tsv file that contains transition matrices for different regions.
   --pathOutput PATHOUTPUT
                         Path for the output tsv file that contains the simulated observations, states and regions.
-(Default= "observations.tsv")
+(Default= "observations.cov")
   --numberOfObservations NUMBEROFOBSERVATIONS
                         Total number of observations for simulation.(Default = 10000)
   --regionChangeRate REGIONCHANGERATE